 1. Uncomfortable contracts

 With most agency agreements, a contract will be drawn up to ensure neither party is cheated.
-If you’re not okay with the 6-month contract an agency is trying to coerce you into, get out of there.
-If they’re giving you valid reasons why your project would take a certain amount of time or budget but you still don’t feel okay with it, reach out to other business owners (through Facebook groups like this one) to get their perspective.
+If you’re not okay with the 6-month contract.
+That the agency is trying to coerce you into, get out of there.
+If they’re giving you valid reasons why your project would take a certain amount of time, or budget.
+But you still don’t feel okay with it, reach out to other business owners (through Facebook groups like this one) to get their perspective.
 A formal contract is necessary before any deals are made, and price/time frame/tasks should be laid out clearly within the contract.

 Contracts will normally outline contract length, cancellation process and indemnification for future lawsuits.
 There may be some big words, so read through the contract carefully before signing anything.
 Avoid Kansas City marketing firms that quote a fixed monthly cost without providing specific details about the services they’ll be providing.
 You can ask specific questions like ‘how often will you be adding content to my website?’ or ‘what will our reports look like?’ to get a better understanding of what you’re paying for.